ed-eka/A-Reactor-Reborn/README.md

 This project is part of My Final Assignment at Polytechnic Institute of Nuclear Technology's Virtual Visit Application for Kartini Reactor using Virtual Reality based on Unity

+**THIS REPOSITORY IS ONLY FOR DISTRIBUTING THE APPLICATION AND CODES THAT HAS BEEN CREATED BY ME FOR THE APPLICATION OUTSIDE OF THE CODES THAT PROVIDED BY UNITY**

 Please look forward to it!

 Frequently Asked Question (FAQ):